gschmutz/stream-processing-workshop/04-twitter-data-ingestion/README.md

 ![Alt Image Text](./images/streamsets-running-pipeline.png "Schema Registry UI") You can drill down to each component, by just selecting one of the components.

+### Stop the pipeline
+Just click on the stop button on the top right.